|C-7 Home Page C-7 News Consignment Library Products & Services Product Lines Order Search C7.com|

-The individual focus Binoctar, and its central focus variant too, would remain in production at Carl Zeiss Jena, and later in the Eisfeld factory of Carl Zeiss Jena of East Germany, with some improvements in materials and design until 1971.
+The individual focus Binoctar, and its central focus variant the Binoctem, would remain in production at Carl Zeiss in Jena and later ar the Eisfeld factory of Carl Zeiss Jena of East Germany, with some improvements in materials and design until 1990.
 Zeiss of West Germany too would introduce their own more compact and robustly constructed 7x 50, culminating in what may be overall the finest 7x 50 ever made: the Carl Zeiss 7x 50 T∗ B/GA Nautik marine binocular Model 525505.
-One of our last arriving new examples has been retired to our museum collection exhibit, and so now we show the full span to date of Zeiss 7x 50 history.
+One of our last arriving new examples has been retired to our museum collection exhibit (it is among the group of 7x 50 binoculars at left), and so now we show the full span to date of Zeiss 7x 50 history.

 Back to Innovating: By 1904 Zeiss had developed and manufactured the “stereo comparator”.
 This instrument facilitates the measurement of relative distances and reveal changes within a star field by comparing one image against another simultaneously.
 This tool would become invaluable for the discovery of many celestial wonders including asteroids, comets, and another notable achievement - the discovery of Pluto by Clyde Tombaugh.